Original article / research

 Smitha Kalarikkal Satheesan,

-Associate Professor, Biochemistry, Govt Medical College, Thrissur, Kerala-680597, Thrissur, Kerala, India.
+Associate Professor, Department of Biochemistry, Government Medical College,

 Introduction: Even though Congenital hypothyroidism (CH) is one of the most common causes of preventable mental retardation, diagnosis at birth is difficult due to absent or delayed clinical manifestations, owing to the transplacental transfer of maternal thyroid hormones.
 Delayed diagnosis and treatment can cause irreversible damage to the developing brain.
 The occurrence of cognitive dysfunction due to CH has reduced significantly in countries where Newborn Screening (NBS) is routinely practiced.
 Cord blood screening is considered to be an effective method to diagnose congenital hypothyroidism.

-Aim: To establish reference interval for thyroxine (T3 and T4) and Thyroid Stimulating Hormone (TSH) in cord blood in Government Medical College, Thrissur.
+Aim: To establish reference interval for thyroxine (T3 and T4) and Thyroid Stimulating Hormone (TSH) in cord blood Medical College, Thrissur.

-Materials and Methods: In the present cross-sectional observational hospital based study, the cord blood samples from 252 deliveries collected over a period of 3 months from May 2011.
-In the present cross-sectional observational hospital based study, the cord blood samples from 252 deliveries collected over a period of 3 months.
-5 mL of cord blood samples were collected in a plain non vacuum tube with clot activator from umbilical cord incised 15-20 cm at the time of birth.
+Materials and Methods: In the present cross-sectional observational hospital based study, the cord blood samples from 252 deliveries collected over a period of three months from May 2011 at in Government Medical College, Thrissur, Kerala, India.
+A 5 mL of cord blood samples were collected in a plain non vacuum tube with clot activator from umbilical cord incised 15-20 cm at the time of birth.
 T3, T4 and TSH was estimated by Enzyme Linked Immuno-sorbent Assay (ELISA) using kits of ELISA reader and Washer.
 Normality check done by visual inspection of histogram, Q-Q plot, box plot and Kolmogorov-Smirnov test.